bfw-systems/sql/docs/en/start.md

   * `others` : All others handler to use for this observer.
 The format is identical of the format used into the config file `monolog.php`

-# The first modele
+# The first model

-You can use the directory `/src/modeles` to save you modeles.
+You can use the directory `/src/models` to save you models.
-You can also use the namespace `\Modeles` for your modeles, this namespace is declared to composer and linked to the directory `/src/modeles` by the framework.
+You can also use the namespace `\Models` for your models, this namespace is declared to composer and linked to the directory `/src/models` by the framework.

-Your modeles can extends of the class `\BfwSql\AbstractModeles`.
+Your models can extends of the class `\BfwSql\AbstractModels`.
 This class extends of `\BfwSql\Sql` who gives you an access to generated queries system.

-The class AbstractModeles have the property `$baseKeyName` which must correspond to the key `$baseKeyName` declared into the config file `bases.php`.
+The class AbstractModels have the property `$baseKeyName` which must correspond to the key `$baseKeyName` declared into the config file `bases.php`.
 With that, the system will find the correct instance of `\BfwSql\SqlConnect` (who instantiate `PDO`) to execute queries on the correct database.

 If you have only one database declared, you can not declared `$baseKeyName`, the system will automatically find the database (because there is only one, it's easy to know which one to take).